Norgate-AV/genlinx/README.md

 ### Global

-A global configuration file will be installed to `%USERPROFILE%\.config\genlinx\config.json` to assist in using genlinx.
+A global configuration file can be installed to `%USERPROFILE%\.config\genlinx\config.json` to assist in using genlinx.
 This file can be edited to change the default values for the commands options.

-If you would like to use a different location to store the global configuration file, you can set the `GENLINX_CONFIG_DIR` environment variable to the path of directory you would like to use.
+If you would like to use a different location to store the global configuration file, you can set the `GENLINX_CONFIG_DIR` environment variable to the path of the directory you would like to use.
 This directory must contain the `config.json` file.

 ```json
 {